 Fannie Mae, Freddie Mac to hike mortgage guarantee fees

-WASHINGTON Dec 9 (Reuters) - Fannie Mae and Freddie Mac will raise certain fees they charge mortgage lenders, their regulator said on Monday, a step designed to encourage private firms to wade back into the housing finance market.
+WASHINGTON (Reuters) - Government-run Fannie Mae and Freddie Mac will raise the fees they charge mortgage lenders for guaranteeing new loans in March to encourage private firms to wade back into the housing finance market.

 The so-called guarantee fees that the two taxpayer-owned companies charge lenders will increase by an average of 10 basis points, or one-tenth of one percent, their regulator said in a statement.

 Increasing the fees will make loans backed by Fannie Mae and Freddie Mac more expensive, making it easier for private sources of capital to compete.

 The government wants to reduce the burden on taxpayers of running the two companies and have private companies take their place in a market they largely abandoned during the financial crisis.